 FreedomPop turned the mobile world on its head when it introduced its freemium service.
 Now, the freemium wireless carrier is going global with its free talk, text, and data service.
-FreedomPop’s first new partner is Dutch carrier, KPN, but the company soon hopes to expand to the UK, Germany, France, Spain, and several countries in the Pacific Rim.
+Following its partnership with Dutch carrier, KPN, the company will also expand to include the UK, Germany, France, Spain, and several countries in the Pacific Rim.

-FreedomPop’s Co-Founder and COO Steven Sesar told Digital Trends that FreedomPop will use the Netherlands as a test case to see how well its service works outside the United States.
-Once it’s worked out the kinks, FreedomPop will expand its reach throughout all of Europe and into Asia, too.
-The revolutionary service aims to bring free and low-cost mobile phone service to everyone around the world.
+Digital Trends spoke to FreedomPop’s Co-Founder and COO Steven Sesar in July 2014, and he told us FreedomPop used the Netherlands as a test case to see how well its service works outside the United States.
+Once it worked out the kinks, FreedomPop aims to bring free and low-cost mobile phone service to everyone around the world.

 FreedomPop’s free service is an incredible deal for those who don’t use their smartphones too much.

 “Our success triggered interest among international carriers,” Sesar told us, adding that FreedomPop’s service is very competitive and can absolutely work in a “global context.”

 “That’s why we’re taking our free service across the globe,” Sesar said.
 “We want to disrupt current pricing.
 We’ve already proved that the freemium model can work for everyone.”

 FreedomPop aims to expand into eight new markets in the next few years.
 It won’t sell smartphones in all other countries, but it will still offer the same great freemium plans that it has in the United States.
 Americans who use the service will also be able to take advantage of the network in FreedomPop’s new markets whenever they travel.

 Targeting a million U.S. subscribers, and five more European countries